Davis Wright Tremaine LLP

 If the family real estate has been offered as collateral for bank financing of the business, very often the bank will have required a Phase I environmental survey of the property.
 That will provide a measure of comfort, though not a guarantee of compliance.
 But if no environmental survey has been done, the possibility of environmental claims is unknown.
 Investing in a Phase I now may provide useful information that will allow the family to evaluate and manage environmental issues well in advance of any plans to sell the property or use it for future financing.

 What can the family do to protect its legacy?
 It should begin by evaluating the current status of the property by obtaining a Phase I survey.
 It should investigate the actions of its tenants by visually inspecting the premises and evaluating whether there are current releases of contaminants into the soil, water, sewers or storm sewers.
 It should consider installing monitoring points for early detection of future releases.
 It should consult with environmental advisors, including an environmental lawyer, to determine what other actions the family might take to protect its assets.

 In environmental matters, it doesn’t matter that you don’t mean to release contaminants or that you aren’t aware of the law.
 Environmental laws impose liabilities on those who release contaminants as well as those who own the land or the buildings.

 Now is a good time to protect your business and your family legacy by reviewing your environmental compliance program.

 This article is being provided for informational purposes only and not for the purposes of providing legal advice or creating an attorney-client relationship.
 You should contact an attorney to obtain advice with respect to any particular issue or problem you may have.
-In addition, the opinions expressed herein are the opinions of Ms. Manolopoulos and Mr. Price and may not reflect the opinions of Synergy Environmental, Inc., Davis Wright Tremaine LLP or either of those firms’ clients.
+In addition, the opinions expressed herein are the opinions of Ms. Manolopoulos and Mr. Baldwin and may not reflect the opinions of Synergy Environmental, Inc., Davis Wright Tremaine LLP or either of those firms’ clients.